The club will be known as Shefford Runners and will be (as soon as possible) affiliated to England Athletics.

 Membership fees will be set annually by the Executive Management Committee and voted on at the Annual General Meeting.

-Fees will be requested annually in March and be expected to be received in the club accounts by 1st April.
+Fees will be requested annually during January to March and be expected to be received in the club accounts by 1st April.

 President of the club

 The President of the club oversees the management of the club ensuring that the members and officers follow the rules of this constitution and chairs the Annual or Special General Meetings (AGM or SGM).

 The President has no voting rights however may hold a position on the committee (except for Chair, Secretary, Treasurer or Head Coach) which does have a vote.

 In the event that the Committee positions of the Chair, Secretary & Treasurer are all vacant the President may step in to assist the committee as Acting Chair.